hashgraph/did-method/Hedera Hashgraph DID Method Specification_V1.md

 did:hedera:mainnet:7Prd74ry1Uct87nZqL3ny7aR7Cg46JamVbJgk8azVgUm_0.0.12345
 ```

-The method specific identifier `hedera-specific-idstring` is composed of a Hedera network identifier with a `:` separator followed by a `hedera-base58-key` identifier which is a base58-encoded SHA-256 hash of a DID root public key and a `did-topic-id` (see details below).
+The method specific identifier `hedera-specific-idstring` is composed of a Hedera network identifier with a `:` separator followed by a `hedera-base58-key` identifier which is a base58 Encoded of a DID root public key and a `did-topic-id` (see details below).

 Hedera DIDs are not required to be registered on the ledger and may be used as unregistered pseudonymous pairwise identifiers.
 However, these identifiers may also be registered on the ledger and be publicly resolvable.

 Every DID document registered on Hedera network MUST contain a public key of id `#did-root-key` and type `Ed25519VerificationKey2018`.
-The `hedera-base58-key` identifier is a base58-encoded SHA-256 hash of this public key.
+The `hedera-base58-key` identifier is a base58 Encoded of this public key.

 Example Hedera DID document:
 ```json